Common Ants in Washington State

 Types of Ants in Washington

-Odorous house ants are black or dark brown and emit an unpleasant smell when crushed, similar to rotten coconut.
+Odorous house ants, also known as sugar ants, are 1/16 to 1/8 long, black or dark brown, and emit an unpleasant smell when crushed, similar to rotten coconut.
 They’re drawn to sweets and meats, so they’re most often found in the kitchen.
+Due to their nocturnal nature, it can be extremely difficult to locate where their nest is located in your home.
 While they can bite, they don’t cause much pain.

 Pavement ants are often found outside along driveways and sidewalks, but they can also migrate indoors in search of food.
 They can overrun your trashcan, compost bin, outdoor garden, and even pets bowls.